andrew1k3/img-to-ascii/README.md

 This is a web application I created for converting images into colourful ASCII art using JavaScript.
 It allows users to select different ranges of resolution to customize the fidelity of their output.

 ## UPDATE (7/3/24)
 Current version is extremely buggy and only works with very small images (~200x200px), and you might need to pray that it doesnt randomly reject your image.
-(Styling of image is off aswell and you will need to zoom in and out soon (resolution and proper styling is coming))
+(Styling of image is off aswell and you will need to zoom in and out (resolution and proper styling is coming))

 ## Preview